Savon de Marseille a Provencal Tradition

 - Start to finish the time required is approximately 30-days

-During the 17th-century Marseille (and surrounding area) became the lead supplier for the soap fueled demand from the rest of France and western Europe.
+During the 17th-century, Marseille (and the surrounding area) became the lead supplier for the soap fueled demand from France and western Europe.
 The knowledge of the process for soap making is believed to have arrived in Marseille around the same time as the troops and pilgrims returned from the Crusades and exotic lands such as Syria.

-There is recorded soap production in Marseille in 1370, with the first factories constructed in the late 16th century.
+Marseille’s soap production records exist from 1370, with the first factories constructed in the late 16th century.
 By 1660, seven plants were producing close to 20,000 tons annually.
-Successful commercial activity often breeds enterprising copycats with low-quality goods that threaten the industry.
+Unfortunately, the successful commercial activity often breeds enterprising copycats with low-quality goods that threaten the industry.
 The necessity to protect this French manufacturing sector became evident during the reign of King Louis XIV.
-On October 5, 1688, Jean-Baptiste Colbert de Seignelay signed an edict (from the King) that regulated the production of soap and established the rules by which the product could be labeled — Savon de Marseille.
+On October 5, 1688, Jean-Baptiste Colbert de Seignelay signed an edict (from the King) that regulated soap production and established the rules by which the product could be labelled — Savon de Marseille.

-Whether as a result of the Sun King’s edict or an increased focus on hygiene, the soap became even more desirable and production facilities expanded from Marseille to the nearby cities of Toulon and Salon de Provence.
-The industry reached its peak in 1913, at a time when the production of Savon de Marseille was 180,000 tons/year.
-Today, there are only a handful of traditional soap manufacturers remaining in Provence who have formed an organization focused continue the traditions associated with the label.
-Here is the short list:
+Whether as a result of the Sun King’s edict or an increased focus on hygiene, the soap became even more desirable, and production facilities expanded from Marseille to the nearby cities of Toulon and Salon de Provence.
+The industry reached its peak in 1913 when the production of Savon de Marseille was 180,000 tons/year.
+Today, there are only a handful of traditional soap manufacturers remaining in Provence.
+However, they have formed an organization focused continue the traditions associated with the label.
+Here is the shortlist:

 - Marius Fabre, in Salon (established in 1900)